Kalbarri Skywalk Guide

 What Our Customers Say

-Your Guide to Kalbarri Skywalk in Western Australia
+Your Guide to Kalbarri Skywalk

 Opened in 2020, the Kalbarri Skywalk in Western Australia has fast become the most exciting attraction in the area.
 This skywalk consists of not one, but two lookouts which extend 100 metres over the edge of the Murchison River gorge.
 You’ll feel as though you’re floating mid-air, suspended in the breathtaking landscape.